AdamSlay/AdamSlay/README.md

-I'm Adam and I'm trying to learn cool stuff
+I'm Adam and I'm trying to learn stuff